Catherine22/WebServices/README.md

 ```

 If your cache is not available, then you request ETag (with If-None-Match) or Last-Modified (with If-Modified-Since) to your server.
-Your server returns 304 when it's okay to use the cache you've stored or you might get 200 with new resources.
+Your server returns 304 when it's okay to use the cache has been stored or you might get 200 with new resources.

 - **No cache**